Using Campden tablets to clean water and sanitise brewing equipment

 Saturday, September 23, 2023

-These tablets can be used to remove added chlorine from your water, kill bacteria on brewing equipment, and protect your beer by preventing unwanted foreign bacteria from fermenting in your beer.
+These tablets can be used to remove added chlorine from your water, kill wild yeast and bacteria on fruit or brewing equipment, and protect your beer by preventing unwanted foreign bacteria from ruining your batch.
+As the great master Yoda might say, "Work, the tablet does."
+Let's find out how.

 campden tablets for beer